Rothens/artifact-museum/README.md

 # Artifact Museum

-A Next.js companion app for [artifact-logger](../artifact-logger).
+A Next.js companion app for [Artifact Logger](https://github.com/Rothens/artifact-logger).
 Displays a curated, publicly browsable collection of logged artifacts — accessible by QR/barcode scan or by browsing.
 All data is stored locally in a SQLite file; no external services required.

+> **Artifact Logger** — log artifacts on the go → [try it live](https://rothens.github.io/artifact-logger/) · [repo](https://github.com/Rothens/artifact-logger)

 ## What it does